antham/cultura/README.md

 | TIL      | https://www.reddit.com/r/todayilearned/                  |
 # Troubleshoot

+## Debugging issues on the daemon

+Run `cultura daemon start true` to start the daemon in foreground and check for errors.

+## Check the providers

+You can ensure providers are running properly by calling `cultura doctor run-providers`, you will see for each provider if the parser is working properly.

 ## Reset the application

 You can reset the application by running `cultura doctor reset`, it will remove the whole existing config and database.

-## Check the providers

-You can ensure providers are running properly by calling `cultura doctor run-providers`, you will see for each provider if the parser is working properly.

 # Submitting a new provider